If you put off a medical appointment during the novel coronavirus pandemic, you aren't alone.

 If you have a chronic condition such as diabetes or heart disease, it's important to keep up with your routine medical care, Dr. Michos says.
 "Cardiovascular disease is still the leading cause of death [in the United States]," she says.

-The good news is that some people can measure their temperature, respiratory rate, blood pressure and heart rate at home, and keep up with their preventive care remotely, via a telemedicine appointment, she says.
+But maintenance doesn't all happen in person: Some people can measure their temperature, respiratory rate, blood pressure and heart rate at home, and keep up with their preventive care remotely, via a telemedicine appointment, she says.

 For example, Dr. Michos asks her patients with heart failure to monitor their fluid intake by weighing themselves every day with a scale, and asks those with high blood pressure to monitor their numbers using a home blood pressure cuff.
 People with diabetes can monitor their blood sugar levels with daily blood glucose tests.

 There are instances, however, when a doctor may want to schedule an in-person visit.
 "Sometimes when patients have heart failure, we need to examine them and listen to their lungs," Dr. Michos says.